Let’s work together to be safer around water

 Pool Fence Safety Program

 The Pool Fence Safety Program provides income-qualified families with the opportunity to apply for a free pool fence through a partnership with Child Crisis Arizona.
+Applications can be submitted at any time throughout the year.
+However, families are selected in the spring and fall each year for approved installations.

 Apply for a free pool fence